Host A Virtual Letter Writing Party

 - Sign up for a Vote Forward account as soon as possible.
 It may take several days for approval.

 - Create an event listing for your virtual party here to allow folks to RSVP.
-Please create a virtual letter writing party on Mobilize America each time you host a party so we can prepare to have enough names for you and your volunteers.
+If you are part of Swing Left's college program, post your event here.
+Please create a letter writing party on Mobilize each time you host a party so we can prepare to have enough names for you and your volunteers.

 - Use our host guide to plan your virtual event.
 This guide walks through a virtual letter writing party step-by-step, including how to choose and prepare for hosting your party on an audio or video conferencing tool.
 There are even some video conference resources that Swing Left offer you for free on a first-come, first serve basis.
 You can also review a virtual letter writing party host training recording.

 - Print the letters you plan to write during the party and learn the letter writing process.
-You can walk through how to write letters at Swing Left’s Write Letters from Home.
+You can walk through how to write letters on Vote Forward’s How-To page.

 - Begin recruiting your friends and your network to join you.